 The biggest secret to light and fluffy muffins is to NOT overmix your batter.
 I never use a standing mixer to make muffins...it makes the muffins turn out dense.

-These muffins will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+These muffins will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

 More Gluten Free Fall Recipes:

 - Easy Gluten Free Apple Crisp

 - Gluten Free Pumpkin Dump Cake